 We drove across the country in Frank’s old Dodge, all of our worldly belongings stuffed in the back, taking odd jobs along the way to pay for food and gas.
 Near the end of the trip, we completely ran out of money and had to wire friends who were already out west, to borrow some.

 After many days of traveling, the mountains came into view just west of Calgary.
-Frank stopped the car on the side of the road and we out.
+Frank stopped the car on the side of the road and we jumped out.
 Seeing the Rockies for the first time was overwhelming for both of us.
 Neither of us knew then that we would spend the rest of our lives living in their shadow.

-The five years that followed that moment were a time of learning, discovery and firsts for me.
-It all started later that summer, when I job as a horse wrangler.
+The five years that followed that single moment were a time of learning, discovery and firsts for me.
+It all started later that summer, when I landed my first and only job as a horse wrangler.

 PHOTO – You didn’t know they had cowboys in Austria.

-I was hired by legendary outfitter Bill Harrison, who had lined up two client to explore the Rogers Pass area on horseback. he first group was the Iowa Mountaineering Club and the second were some members of the Genesee Valley Hiking Club.
+I was hired by legendary outfitter Bill Harrison, who had lined up two groups of clients to explore the Rogers Pass area on horseback.
+If I remember correctly, the first group was the Iowa Mountaineering Club and the second were some members of the Genesee Valley Hiking Club.
+Each trip would be two weeks.

-At the there was no road to Rogers Pass, so we shipped eighteen head of horses, the gear and ourselves in by rail set up camp in the Asulkan Valley.
-I helped Bill with the horse wrangling and if clients wanted a guide, I took them hiking and scrambling.
+At the time there was no road to Rogers Pass, so we shipped eighteen head of horses, the gear and ourselves in by rail, and set up camp in the Asulkan Valley.
+I helped Bill with the horse wrangling and if clients wanted a guide, I took them hiking and scrambling in the mountains.

-From our camp, I could see Mount Sir Donald, a beautiful pointed peak rising up to a height of 3277 metes.
-It looked like a challenging and I was immediately interested in making my first in Canada.
-I ask Bill if I could go and he agreed I my work first.
+From our camp, I could see Mount Sir Donald, a beautiful pointed peak rising up to a height of 3,277 metres.
+It looked like a challenging climb and I was immediately interested in making it my first in Canada.
+I asked Bill if I could go and he agreed if I finished my work first.

-n the day of climb, I at four in the morning and went to catch the horses, had wandered a number of kilomet further up the Asulkan Valley during the night.
-When I , Bill and I saddled them and then made breakfast for the guestsAfter that I set off at a run to the nearest ridge of the mountainI climbed the ridge solo without a rope, reaching the top just after noon .
-I wasn’t wearing a watch, but Bill and the guests the climb from below and told me later.
-I managed to make it back down to camp in time for a late supper. was a really enjoyable climb.
+On the day of my planned climb, I woke at four in the morning and went to catch the horses, which had wandered a number of kilometres further up the Asulkan Valley during the night.
+When I returned, Bill and I saddled them and then made breakfast for the guests.
+After that I set off at a run to the nearest ridge of the mountain.
+I climbed the ridge solo without a rope, reaching the top just after noon hour.
+(I actually wasn’t wearing a watch, but Bill and the guests witnessed the entire climb from below and told me that later.)
+I managed to make it back down to camp in time for a late supper.
+That was a really enjoyable climb.

-that day, two horses had lost shoes and Bill had reshod them.
-After supper, he asked me to take those horses at least part way up the trail towards the pasture, so they could the other horses.
-I put a bridle on one of the and rode him bareback.
-I knew the horse I was riding spooked easily, but there wasn’t much I could do .
-We were moving along the trail quite fast, because the two horses wanted to join the others up in the pasture and I just wanted to to camp and relax.
+Meanwhile that day, two horses had lost shoes and Bill had re-shod them.
+After supper, he asked me to take those horses at least part way up the trail towards the pasture, so they could join the other horses.
+I put a bridle on one of them and rode him bareback.
+I knew the horse I was riding spooked easily, but there wasn’t much I could do to ease his fear.
+We were moving along the trail quite fast, because these two horses wanted to join the others up in the pasture and I just wanted to return to camp and relax.